concord-consortium/portal-pages/README.md

 `npm start -- --recordAjax` (note the two sets of --, the first -- causes the remainder of the line to be appended to the start script in package.json)

-## Testing loca portal pages with Local Portal
+## Testing local Portal Pages with Local Portal

 The best way to do this is to configure your local Portal to point at your local Portal pages server.
 The portal expects both a portal-pages.js and a portal-pages.css file so you need to use `npm run start:prod` portal pages server.